Skip to content

 Adding your server to the NTP pool

-If your ntp server has a public IP address, you can consider making it available as part of the NTP pool.
+If your NTP server has a public IP address, you can consider making it available as part of the NTP pool.
 Please note that this can have significant long-term impact in terms of NTP traffic to that particular IP address.
 Please read the join instructions carefully before joining the pool.